*Cannes Lions Awards - Mobile: Innovative Use of Tech - Silver Lion

-The most powerful way for brands to connect and engage with consumers today is through meaningful content.
-Using relevant content to build brands and drive commerce is the mission of Big Fuel Communications, a New York based marketing and communications company dedicated to consumer engagement.
+"Connecting brands and engaging consumers through meaningful content" at social agency Big Fuel, a New York based marketing and communications company dedicated to consumer engagement.
 This is a sizzle reel of some of our work.

-Big Fuel Studio works with major brands – like MySpace, FOX, The U.S. Department of Justice, NBC-Universal, Neutrogena and Colgate-Palmolive – along with leading publishers and platforms to help marketers achieve true consumer engagement.
+Worked with MySpace, FOX, NBC-Universal, Neutrogena and Colgate-Palmolive – along with leading publishers and platforms to help marketers achieve true consumer engagement.

 An important message about light sabers, brought to you by The Jedi Council for a Safer Galaxy.
 And Black20.

-200+ fight combinations, each with its own, unique video on locations throughout NYC and the tri-state area -- coney island, east village, midtwon and uptown, parks, alleys, even cornfields and a bowling alley.
+Interactive site and videos showing more than 200+ fight combinations, each with its own unique fight-result video, each shot on location throughout NYC and the tri-state area -- Coney Island, East Village, midtown and uptown, parks, alleys, even cornfields, in fountains, and in a bowling alley in NJ.